Owsley County, Kentucky

 - 2000 - Owsley County was recognized as the "Poorest County in America"

-This timeline provides a condensed summary of the historical journey of Owsley County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Owsley County, Kentucky.